AlexeyKazinich/TicTacToe/README.md

 # TicTacToe
 to play the game
-pip install -r requirements.txt run main.py
+pip install -r requirements.txt then run main.py